jcarsique/docker-nexus3.bak/scripts/README.md

 ## SYNOPSYS

-Scripts to configure nexus non-interactively once the service is running
+Scripts to configure Nexus non-interactively once the service is running

 ## REQUIREMENT

-Have groovy installed
+Have Groovy installed

 ## USAGE